siddharthmnn/rewindfs/README.md

 🚧 Work in Progress

-rewindfs is a Git-inspired virtual filesystem project focused on snapshotting, rollback, file recovery, and versioned file history.
+rewindfs is a Git-inspired virtual filesystem project focused on snapshotting, rollback, file recovery, file history, and versioned storage.

-The project explores how modern version-control systems and snapshot-based filesystems manage file state, recovery, and historical versions through a simplified implementation built in Go.
+The project explores how modern version-control systems and snapshot-based filesystems manage file state, recovery, historical versions, content hashing, and storage efficiency through a simplified implementation built in Go.

 ## Goals